Baked Ham and Cheese Rolls with Honey Mustard Glaze

 ham and cheese pizza dough rolled into a log

-3. Roll the dough.
+3. Roll and slice the dough.
 Roll the pizza dough away from you and into a log shape.
 Slice into 9 even pieces.

 Baked Ham and Cheese Rolls before baking